ivoa/lyonetia/src/docker/bnfparser/README.md

     exit

+## Multi-line input

+In order to test multi-line queries, you need to override the default input delimiter.

+The following command will run the parser, using semicolon `;` (character 59) as the input delimiter:

+    bnfcheck '<query>' --delimiter=59 adql.ebnf

 ## Working on the BNF
 The commands given above will run the using a **copy** of the `adql.ebnf` grammar packaged in the container image.